 Find out about applying for planning permission in your local area.

 If you rent your business property, you usually need to get consent from your landlord before you make any significant alterations to enable disabled people to access and use your premises.

 You must request consent for any alterations to accommodate disabled people even if the terms of your lease state that alterations to the property are not allowed.
 The Disability Discrimination Act allows the terms of the lease to be read to entitle you to make the alteration with the consent of your landlord.

 You should make a written application for consent from your landlord to make alterations to rental your property to allow disabled people to access and use your business premises.

-You should also include all plans and specifications with your applications so as to avoid any possible delays.
+You should also include all plans and specifications with your applications to avoid any possible delays.